ibm-cloud-docs/satellite/cli-reference.md

 {: #cli-storage-assign-ls-command-options}

 `--cluster CLUSTER_ID`
 :    The ID of a {{site.data.keyword.satelliteshort}} cluster that you created for which you want to list the assignments.
 To find the cluster ID, run `ibmcloud oc cluster ls --provider satellite`.
+If you do not include this flag, you must specify the `--service-cluster-id` flag or the `--location` flag.

+`--location LOCATION`
-If you do not include this flag, you must specify the `--service-cluster-id`  flag.
+:    The name of the {{site.data.keyword.satelliteshort}} location for which you want to list the assignments.
+To list the available locations, run `ibmcloud sat location ls`.
+This flag is not available for service admin.
+If you do not include this flag, you must specify the `--cluster` flag or the `--service-cluster-id` flag.

 `--service-cluster-id CLUSTER_ID`
 :    The ID of a {{site.data.keyword.satelliteshort}}-enabled service cluster for which you want to list the assignments.
 To find the cluster ID, run `ibmcloud sat service ls --location <location>`.
-If you do not include this flag, you must specify the `--cluster`  flag.
+If you do not include this flag, you must specify the `--cluster` flag or the `--location` flag.

 `-q`
 :    Optional.
 Do not show the message of the day or update reminders.